BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 var opts = {
   'currency': "XBt", // String | Any currency.
 For all currencies, see <a href=\"#!/Wallet/Wallet_getAssetsConfig\">asset config endpoint</a>.
 For all currencies specify \"all\"
-  'count': 100, // Number | Number of results to fetch.
+  'count': 10000, // Number | Number of results to fetch.
+Fetch results from start to start + count.
+Max: 10,000 rows.
-  'start': 0, // Number | Starting point for results.
+  'start': 0, // Number | Starting point for results, integer.
+Default 0.
-  'targetAccountId': 1.2 // Number | AccountId to view the history of, must be a paired account with the authorised user requesting the history.
+  'targetAccountId': 1.2, // Number | AccountId to view the history of, must be a paired account with the authorised user requesting the history.
+  'reverse': true // Boolean | Start from the latest transaction record.
+Default true.
 };

 var callback = function(error, data, response) {